NamTaf/if_bge_wol/README.md

 # if_bge_wol
-Patch to enable Wake on LAN for the if_bge driver on FreeBSD 11.1
+Patch to enable Wake on LAN for the if_bge driver on FreeBSD 11.1.
+Tested on HP Proliant Microserver N36L on 11.1-RELEASE-p9

 ### Instructions
 * cd /usr/src/sys/dev/bge/